alexanderGugel/nerva/README.md

 proof of concept.
 If you encounter any issues, please file an [issue](https://github.com/alexanderGugel/nerva/issues).

-For production usage, use one of the provided releases.
+For production usage, use one of the provided binaries.

 ### Credits